 Emerging markets perform differently than developed ones; they aren’t affected by the same factors and thus don’t see the same ebbs and flows as developed economies.
-However, policies and actions by developed nations can also have major effects on emerging markets.
-Diversification through emerging market investment can protect the purchasing power of a portfolio during times when its developed-market investments are unstable.
+However, policies and actions by developed nations can also have significant effects on emerging markets.
+Diversification through emerging market investment can protect the purchasing power during times when its developed-market assets are unstable.

-To capitalize on emerging market opportunities, it’s essential for investors to put strategies in place that ensure data reliability and accuracy for private companies in emerging markets they’re considering.
+To capitalize on emerging market opportunities, investors need to put strategies in place that ensure data reliability and accuracy for private companies in emerging markets they’re considering.

 So what should investors look for when seeking private company data in emerging markets?

 First, it’s necessary to gain context beyond individual companies.
-Emerging market investments are more volatile by nature and can be affected by political unrest, less economic oversight, and other factors.
-When considering entry into a particular region or industry, spending time gaining context before diving into specific companies helps investors make more informed decisions.
+Emerging market investments are more volatile and can be affected by political unrest, less economic oversight, and other factors.
+When considering entry into a particular region or industry, gaining context before diving into specific companies helps investors make more informed decisions.

 Emerging market data should never be taken at face value.
 Those performing due diligence should not only check for a source but ensure the source comes from an unbiased perspective.
 Government agendas are particularly prevalent in emerging market data and should be considered by those evaluating it.

-Putting a timestamp on data is also important.
+Putting a time stamp on data is also essential.
 Emerging market data can lag behind real-time, quickly-changing factors that affect valuation and growth potential.
-Researchers should ensure data is recent and that no significant new factors have come into play since it was reported.
+Therefore, researchers should ensure information is recent and that no significant new factors have come into play since it was reported.

-As investors move into company-specific data, considering the wider context and a company’s relationship to factors like industry-specific challenges, market drivers, and culture is necessary to understand its value and overall investment risk.
-Some industries (like construction, for instance) may see more volatility in times of economic turmoil while others (such as healthcare) may remain stable even during a downturn.
+As investors move into company-specific data, considering the broader context and its relationship to factors like industry-specific challenges, market drivers, and culture is necessary to understand its value and overall investment risk.
+For instance, some industries (like construction) may see more volatility in times of economic turmoil, while others (such as healthcare) may remain stable even during a downturn.

-In short: gaining regional and macroeconomic context as well as an understanding of industry factors at play is an important part of accurately evaluating private company data in emerging markets.
+In short, gaining regional and macroeconomic context and understanding industry factors at play is an integral part of accurately evaluating private company data in emerging markets.

 There are a variety of ways to find private company data.
 AlphaSense users ready to dive into emerging market research can start with a quick search — we did one for “emerging market reports” that yielded 514,000+ documents that include 498 companies, 75 industries, and 229 regions around the globe.

-You can start building your private company information portfolio by using content such as press releases, news reports, and even leveraging public data to create look-alike proxies that will help you a better understanding of the range of a company’s size, revenue, profit, and costs.
+You can start building your private company information portfolio by using content such as press releases, news reports, and even leveraging public data to create look-alike proxies that will help you better understand the range of a company’s size, revenue, etc. profit, and costs.

-There are also registration and government documents that even private companies need to file — they may be harder to find but the information is out there.
-Ultimately, opportunities often come from finding information before your peers and in places no one else is looking.
-Private companies in emerging markets are an excellent choice, as long as you have the right tools and strategies in place to find the right information.
+There are also registration and government documents that even private companies need to file — they may be harder to find, but the information is out there.
+Ultimately, opportunities often come from finding information before your competition.
+Private companies in emerging markets are an excellent choice, as long as you have the right tools and strategies in place to find the correct information.

 More like this